DeadAlready/npm-ducttape/README.md

 ## Installation

-Installing globally
+Prefer installing globally as installing locally will require you to also add it to package.json as a dependency - otherwise shrinkwrap **WILL** fail.

     npm install -g npm-ducttape

-Or locally

-    npm install npm-ducttape

-PS.
-You don't need to add ducttape to your repository, it is not required on install

 ## Usage